WilliamLoy/rackspace-how-to-new/content/rackspace-email/set-up-rackspace-email-forwarding.md

 - **Time needed:** Approximately 5 minutes to set forward / Additional 15 minutes for forward to function

-- **Tools required:** online email access for users or Cloud Office control panel for Administrators
+- **Tools required:** apps.rackspace.com access for Users / Cloud Office control panel for Administrators

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).